-Here’s how to make a poke cake so you can create one at home with any flavor cake or filling you want like this yummy ganache poke cake we made today.
+Here’s how to make a poke cake so you can create one at home with any flavor cake or filling you want.
+Start with our pineapple poke cake and then try this yummy ganache filling style we made today.

 Whether you make a ganache poke cake like we did here or a tropical flavored one we’re here to explain how to make a poke cake so you can create your own favorite dessert too.
-Think of your favorite flavors and a sweet sauce you love and get ready for the moistest cake ever. (affiliate links present)
+Think of your favorite flavors and a sweet sauce you love and get ready for the moistest cake ever.
+Just one of our easy dessert recipes. (affiliate links present, originally published 5/22)

 - They are easy to make